Skip to main content

 Lineage on Astro

-If you are interested in exploring lineage locally with open source tools, you can run OpenLineage with Airflow using Marquez as your lineage metadata repository and query API (backend) and UI (frontend).
+To consume and visualize data lineage from Airflow using open-source tools, Astronomer recommends running OpenLineage with Marquez as your lineage metadata repository, query API (backend), and UI (frontend).
 See the Integrate OpenLineage and Airflow locally with Marquez tutorial to get started.
-Or, for a configuration-free option for demo purposes, you can explore Marquez on GitPod.
+For a configuration-free option for demo purposes, you can explore Marquez on GitPod.

-• Column-level lineage support is currently limited to the SQLExecuteQueryOperator-based operators listed in the OpenLineage Provider docs.
+• Column-level lineage support with OpenLineage is currently limited to the SQLExecuteQueryOperator-based operators listed in the OpenLineage Provider docs.
 The Google operators GCSToBigQueryOperator and BigQueryToGCSOperator also support column-level lineage.

 • Two core operators, PythonOperator and BashOperator, support OpenLineage, but as these are "black boxes" capable of running any code, your mileage may vary.